microsoft/fluentui/packages/react-examples/src/react-charting/HorizontalBarChart/docs/HorizontalBarChartBestPractices.md

 Horizontal bar chart can be of 2 types -

 - **Absolute scale** the length of the bar is proportional to the biggest value for the category.
 - **n/M scale** the length of the bar is determined by the total/target value of the specific bar.
-Due to this reason, 2 bars of this type can have different data scales.
+As a result, 2 adjacent bars can have different data scales and not be comparable.
 This aspect should be kept in mind while using this chart type.
+See HorizontalBarChart benchmark example to see the behavior.
+Each bar has a different scale - 100, 200 and 50 units.

 ### Content